kirin-3/buttplug-ST/README.md

 ✅ Lovense Hush 2

+*In theory it should work with any buttplug.io supported device.*

 ### A more user friendly installation guide can be found [here on my blog](https://kirin.pw/posts/sillytavern-buttplug/).

 ## Installation

+Requires Python (3.x recommended) and pip.

 1. Clone the repository:
 ```bash